 What are the new rules about?

 - The country-specific VAT thresholds are removed: sellers now need to invoice and collect VAT in each country where their B2C EU sales amount to more than €10,000.

-- One-Stop-Shop portals will be implemented in each EU Member State so that local VAT will be collected through one unique point wherever the goods are sold in the EU,
+- One-Stop-Shop portals has been implemented in each EU Member State so that local VAT will be collected through one unique point wherever the goods are sold in the EU,

-- VAT obligations are transferred from Non-EU based sellers to marketplaces, who will become liable for VAT payments.
-As a result, non-EU sellers will have to specify when the marketplace manages the Value Added Tax for them, to avoid double collection.
-Marketplaces will have to charge and collect VAT directly to the end clients and report it to the relevant Tax Authorities
+- VAT obligations are transferred from Non-EU based sellers to marketplaces, who have become liable for VAT payments.
+As a result, non-EU sellers have to specify when the marketplace manages the Value Added Tax for them, to avoid double collection.
+Marketplaces have to charge and collect VAT directly to the end clients and report it to the relevant Tax Authorities

 - The EU hopes these new rules will eradicate VAT fraud on sales to EU clients (estimated at around €5-7 billion annually).